Puppies Available Now!

 Question: How long does recovery take?

 Answer: This can vary.
 Typically, sutures are removed two or three weeks after surgery.
-After three or four weeks, the ears should be healed well.
-A bracing apparatus is recommended to hold the dog's ears in an upward position as they heal.
+Unless the ears become injured somehow, after three or four weeks, the ears should be healed well.

 Question: How old should a dog be before having ears cropped?

 Answer: We recommend cropping the ears when puppies are 8-16 weeks of age.
 The older the dog, the more developed the ear cartilage becomes, and the more difficult the procedure can be for the dog.
 However, if the puppy is too young, ear bracing may be required for a longer period because the cartilage may not be developed enough.

 Question: How much does ear cropping cost?